The Definitive Guide to Flutter App Development

 5) Use Build Flavours for Environments

-Most non-trivial apps require separate builds for dev, staging, production, and local environments with different configurations like API endpoints.
+Most non-trivial apps require separate builds for development, staging, production, and local environments, each with different configurations, such as API endpoints.
 Flutter supports building flavours to automate the creation of these other flavours from the same codebase.

 Implementing build flavours cleanly with bundled configuration files prevents settings and constants that can cause bugs, slow performance, and security holes.